codemagic-ci-cd/codemagic-docs/content/building/environment-variable-groups.md

 Global variable groups can be defined on the team settings page (which you can navigate to for your team on the [Teams page](https://codemagic.io/teams)).

 By default, variable groups defined here can be used in any codemagic.yaml workflow in any application of the team.
-It is possible to limit the variable groups access to specific applications by clicking the edit icon next to the group you wish to manage under **Application access**.
+It is possible to limit variable groups to specific applications by clicking the edit icon next to the group you wish to manage under **Application access**.

 {{<notebox>}}
 Global variable groups are only available for Teams.
 You can read more about teams [here](https://docs.codemagic.io/teams/teams/).